-No special requirements
+No additional requirements

 Assessments are used primarily to foster learning.
 ACU adopts constructivist approach to learning, which requires alignment of learning outcomes, teaching, learning and assessment and the environment in which learning occurs.
 Assessment is an integral part of the learning process.
 Assessment tasks in this unit are aimed at measuring and developing student’s achievement of both the learning outcomes and graduate attributes noted above.

-- Presentation (20%)
+- Presentation and Report (30%)